PoCInnovation/open-source-project-template/.github/getting-started.md

 ### Pull Requests

-**Each pull request must be linked to an issue and a GitHub project, have the right labels, be assigned to someone, have a reviewer.**
+**Each pull request must be linked to an issue and a GitHub project, have the right labels, be assigned to someone and have a reviewer.**

 You can discuss in a pull request, do it as much as you can!